I don't need to tell you that these are jittery times.

-Now I’m back in California, and my weekly posts are exploring how folks around here are finding ways to stand firm, build connections, and watch out for one another.
-Like that ragtag flotilla of little boats heading to Dunkirk, we must endeavor to save as many as we can.
+Through the summer I’ll be in California, exploring how folks around here are finding ways to stand firm, build connections, and watch out for one another.
+Like the ragtag flotilla of little boats heading to Dunkirk in WWII, the times call upon each of us to do our bit to save those we can.

 And who knows?
 Maybe our small acts of kindness will add up to something that changes the course of history.

-Now I’m back in California, and my weekly posts are exploring how folks around here are finding ways to stand firm, build connections, and watch out for one another.
-Like that ragtag flotilla of little boats heading to Dunkirk, we must endeavor to save as many as we can.
+Through the summer I’ll be in California, exploring how folks around here are finding ways to stand firm, build connections, and watch out for one another.
+Like the ragtag flotilla of little boats heading to Dunkirk in WWII, the times call upon each of us to do our bit to save those we can.

 And who knows?
 Maybe our small acts of kindness will add up to something that changes the course of history.